Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Experiments

 \subsection{Baselines}

-We compare RoboMaster with existing state-of-the-art trajectory-controlled baselines: Tora~\cite{zhang2024tora}, MotionCtrl~\cite{wang2024motionctrl}, DragAnything~\cite{wu2024draganything} and IRASim~\cite{zhu2024irasim}.
+We compare RoboMaster with existing state-of-the-art trajectory-controlled baselines: Tora~\citep{zhang2024tora}, MotionCtrl~\citep{wang2024motionctrl}, DragAnything~\citep{wu2024draganything} and IRASim~\citep{zhu2024irasim}.
 For fair comparison, all baselines are retrained on the same dataset based on CogVideoX-5B with their respective optimal training configurations.
+We further compare with a SOTA 4D-grounded method, TesserAct~\citep{zhen2025tesseract}.